 With contributions from our own Business Intelligence Manager, Kuhan Puvanesasingham, these are our five main takeaways from the Digital Experience Makers Event:

 “Digital Transformation” is a misnomer

-Organizations need to stop thinking about big transformations but instead think of small, continuous improvement cycles.
-It’s about bite-sized changes that make the difference between digitally mature organizations and digitally young ones.
+Organisations need to stop thinking about big transformations but instead think of small, continuous improvement cycles.
+It’s about bite-sized changes that make the difference between digitally mature organisations and digitally young ones.

 Speed is key

 Branching off the idea of small, continuous improvement, we need to start thinking about faster processes in our work—and embrace the idea of a “minimum viable process”.
 Quickly implementing action might be better than an overly conservative, red-tape-lined process with too many checks and balances.

 Big data scaling/processing is expensive.
 Before even thinking about that phrase, ask your clients if they’ve mastered small data.
 Are they extracting as much as they can from small data?
 Many companies have trouble selecting the right tech stack and maximising the potential of these tools.
 Therein lies a good opportunity out West.

 Reducing approval processes around technology efforts (i.e. trying new tech) can really help things move the needle when it comes to progress and innovation.